Duluth lynchings: Cultural reference

-The first verse of the 1965 song "Desolation Row" by Bob Dylan, who was born in Duluth, recalls the lynchings in Duluth:
+The first verse of the 1965 song "Desolation Row" by Bob Dylan references the lynchings in Duluth:

 Dylan was born in Duluth, and grew up in Hibbing, 60 mi northwest of Duluth.
-His father, Abram Zimmerman, was nine years old in June 1920 and lived two blocks from the site of the lynchings.
+His father, Abram Zimmerman, was 9 years old in June 1920 and lived two blocks from the site of the lynchings.

 Posthumous pardon

 In 2020, during the George Floyd protests Minnesota Attorney General Keith Ellison proposed that the related 1920 conviction of Max Mason, a black man convicted of raping an 18-year-old woman, was a false charge and should be reversed.
 On June 12, 2020, the Minnesota Board of Pardons granted Max Mason the first posthumous pardon in the history of the state of Minnesota.
-In 1920, Mason, who was working in the same traveling circus as the other three who were lynched, was convicted of rape and sentenced to 30 years in prison.
-He was released from prison in 1925 on the condition that he not return to Minnesota for 16 years.
+In 1920, Mason, who was working in the same traveling circus as the three who were lynched, was convicted of rape and sentenced to 30 years in prison.
+He was released from prison after four years on the condition that he not return to Minnesota for 16 years.